-When you joining a hiking club you will be meeting and socializing with like minded people who are likely interested in similar things so the possibilities are endless with regards to where it might lead you.
+When you join a hiking club you will be meeting and socializing with like minded people, who are likely interested in similar things, so the possibilities are endless with regards to where it might lead you.

 If you're keen to get out on the trail and started with hiking, and want to meet some like minded folks, joining a hiking club or group is an excellent way to get started.
 So, are you a member of a hiking club or hiking meetup group yet? 🙂

 I hope you found this article useful and informative.
 Please like, comment and / or share.